 Not only did the water dry, but there were NO water spots at all.
 The briefcase looked just like new.
 Truly a wonderful experience and exactly the opposite from what I've experienced with other pieces of good leather products I've owned.

 Anyone out there trying to decide how this product will hold up in the rain...GO FOR IT!!!
 Superior product here!!!

-- Dark Coffee Brown now shipping with lighter colored pigskin
+- Extra Large Chestnut now shipping with lighter colored, suede side of pigskin lining

 - 1 or 3 strap closure system, you choose

-- 2 side straps can be used to as belts, tie downs or tourniquets
+- 2 side straps on briefcase can be used as belts, tie downs or tourniquets

 - No breakable parts, e.g. zippers, snaps, buttons, etc.